 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.

 The longest-established and safest liposuction technique is called Tumescent Liposuction and was first introduced in 1987.
-In recent years, a technique of Ultrasonic Liposuction called Vaser Liposuction has been widely promoted by some clinics.
-Ultrasonic Liposuction works by emitting ultrasound energy at the tip of the aspirating cannula and “melting” the fat ahead of its removal by suction.
+In recent years, a technique of Ultrasonic Liposuction called Vaser Liposuction has been promoted by some clinics.
+Ultrasonic Liposuction works by emitting ultrasound energy at the tip of the cannula and “melting” the fat prior to its subsequent removal by suction.

-Vaser Liposuction certainly makes the surgeon’s physical efforts much easier but we are not convinced that it delivers any better result than Tumescent Liposuction.
-We have always maintained that what separates a nice, smooth result from one with surface irregularities and unevenness is the skill and artistry of the surgeon, nothing more!
+We offer BOTH Vaser Liposuction and traditional Tumescent Liposuction.
+However, whichever technique is preferred by the patient, we have always maintained that what separates a nice, smooth result from one with surface irregularities and unevenness depends more on the skill and artistry of the surgeon rather than the technique used!

 Liposuction is a body reshaping procedure, not a method of reducing weight.
 You may weigh a little less after liposuction but you could be disappointed if weight loss was your primary objective.